Last Updated on

 There isn’t one correct way of doing it.

-The general rule of thumb states that the lower the number of panels on a soccer ball, the stronger and more water-resistant it will be.
+The general rule of thumb states that the lower the number of panels, the stronger and more water-resistant it will be.

-The bladder is not visible to the players, but it is perhaps the most integral part of a soccer ball.
+The bladder is not visible to the players, but it is perhaps the most integral part.

 It is the interior that holds the air.